26garima/Tree-Series/Sum Root to Leaf Numbers/PseudoCode.md

 #### Notations :
   - "N" is the number of nodes in input tree.
-  - "H" is the height of input trer.
+  - "H" is the height of input tree.